Spirals-Team/docker-g5k/README.md

 ```

 ## Installation from sources
-*This procedure was only tested on Ubuntu 16.04.*
+*This procedure was only tested on Ubuntu 16.04 and Fedora 25*

 To use the Go tools, you need to set your [GOPATH](https://golang.org/doc/code.html#GOPATH) variable environment.
 To get the code and compile the binary, run: